Nakarmi23/bikram-sambat/packages/bikram-sambat/README.md

 ## Introduction

 The Bikram Sambat library is a utility for working with Nepali (Bikram Sambat) Dates, allowing conversion between AD dates and BS dates.
-It supports robust parsing, formatting, manipulation, and comparison of BS dates, covering years from 1970 to 2111.
+It supports robust parsing, formatting, manipulation, and comparison of BS dates, covering years from 1970 BS to 2111 BS.

 ## Table of Contents